AnataCreative/gitPlugins/README.md

 ## Contribution
 If you want to contribute or fix a bug, awesome! :heart_eyes_cat:

 Just make a pull request to the develop branch and provide some explanation.

+If you are fixing a bug or adding an enhancement, please assign the issue to yourself, so people know you're working on it.

 ## Roadmap